-An additional infill, Alvheim East KAM L5, well has been planned and budgeted for in 2023.
-The recoverable volumes are classified as "Reserves; Approved for Development"" (SPE's classification system).
+Alvheim East Kameleon, infill well, L5, has been drilled almost to final TD by the end of 2023.
+The well is planned to be put on production in 2024.
+The recoverable volumes are classified as "Reserves; Approved for Development" (SPE's classification system).

 Blowdown of the Kameleon gas cap is assumed to start in October 2034.
-A new assessment of the gas in place has increased the recoverable volumes.
-The recoverable volumes from Kameleon Gas Cap Blow Down are classified as "Reserves; Approved for Development" (SPE's classification system).
+The recoverable volumes from Kameleon Gas Cap Blow Down are classified as "Reserves; Approved for Development" (SPE's classification system.